BdR76/CSVLint/readme.md

 This software is free-to-use and it is provided as-is without warranty of any kind, always back-up your data files to prevent data loss.
-The [test data](./testdata/), examples and screenshots provided in this github repository do not contain real data, it is
-[randomly generated](https://github.com/BdR76/RandomValuesNPP) test data.
+The [test data](./testdata/), examples and screenshots provided in this github repository do not contain real data, it is all [randomly generated](https://github.com/BdR76/RandomValuesNPP) test data.

 History